 - Your activities during your stay

-- Your own overall health
+- Your age and your own overall health

-Immunisations should be administered at least eight weeks before you are due to travel.
+Vaccinations should be administered at least eight weeks before you are due to travel.
 Some vaccinations involve multiple doses spread over several weeks.
 Your body needs time to develop an immunity from the vaccination before you expose yourself to live samples of the disease.